solariumphp/solarium/docs/plugins.md

   document even if the full resultset does extend beyond the current position.
 - The call to `key()` returns the current position of the iterator.
 It can be called before or after `current()`, or omitted.
 - The call to `next()` advances the iterator to the next position.
 It's good form to make this the last statement of an iteration.
-  You can't get the document at this position without calling `valid()` first in the next iteration.
+  You can't get the document at the new position without calling `valid()` first in the next iteration.

-Another possibility is intentionally _not_ calling `rewind()` in between subsequent loops.
+Another possibility is intentionally _not_ calling `rewind()` between subsequent loops.
 This allows for handling documents in chunks of an arbitrary size, unrelated to the prefetch size.

+This example writes the retrieved documents to a set of CSV files with 65536 rows each, including a header row with the field names.
+(Note: As implemented here, it doesn't handle mutli-valued fields properly.)

 ```php
 $chunk = 1;